 “Since my divorce, I have worked hard to live under a restricted budget, but I have cut and reduced everything I can and still don’t have enough to meet all of my obligations.
 Now that my divorce is final, my income and expenses have stabilized.
 While I don’t have enough to make ends meet under my current budget, I believe a reduction in payments for the next six months from you will enable me to resume making regular payments going forward.”

 Now that you’ve stated your hardship and discussed what you have done so far, you need to state more explicitly what you want from your creditor.
+This is the paragraph where you can directly ask what you expect the lender to do.

 “I believe a reduced interest rate would allow me to afford to make my payments going forward.
 I’d like to discuss this with you as soon as possible so we can work together to find a solution.”